orendain/DemeoMods/README.md

 - Some NEW maps and many NEW enemies
 - Some already known enemies now have NEW hidden abilities
 - Improved loot per class and no Lamps or Antitoxins as loot
-- A NEW Potion loot card that has mysterious effects on the entire party...
+- A NEW Energy Potion loot card that has mysterious effects on the entire party...
 - The same type of enemy can have different health AND attack damage
 - Enemy spawns will be a mix of all existing adventures with NO respawns
 - Hunter's Mark, Invisibility Potions, and Adamant Potions only last 2 for rounds instead of 3